Hammersmith Vestry: Incorporation as an administrative vestry

 The Metropolis Management Amendment Act 1885 (48 & 49 Vict. c.
 33) made provision for the Fulham District Board of Works to be dissolved.
 A local inquiry was held on 16 March 1886 to apportion assets between the two vestries.
 On 25 March 1886, the board was dissolved and the administrative vestries of Hammersmith and Fulham were incorporated.
 Hammersmith Vestry appointed one member to the Metropolitan Board of Works.
 (Note: Fulham District Board of Works had appointed one member.
 The replacement Fulham Vestry and Hammersmith Vestry nominated one member each.)

 In 1892/3 the vestry had an expenditure of £54,310.

 The election of vestrymen was reformed by the Local Government Act 1894 (56 & 57 Vict. c.
 73) with the vestry election in December 1894 the first to use the new system.
-The 1894 election was for all members with the third elected with the least votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.
+The 1894 election was for all members with the third elected with the fewest votes retiring in 1896, then the next third in 1897 and the third with the most votes in 1898.
 The final vestry election was held in May 1899.

 The vestry used the powers of the Electric Lighting Acts to build Hammersmith power station.
 (Note: Authorised by the Hammersmith Electric Lighting Order 1893) Electric supply service began in October 1897.